 Cranes for our future – Disarmament and non-proliferation for a nuclear-free future

-6 August marks the seventy-seventh anniversary of the first atomic bomb detonated over Hiroshima.
-Three days later the United States detonated a second bomb Nagasaki leading a total of between 129,000 and 266,000 deaths, mostly civilians.
-Today, the Asser Institute joins the Nuclear Threat Initiative and the Hiroshima Organization for Global Peace (HOPe) in the #CranesForOurFuture campaign and describes a vision for a nuclear-free future.
+Published 27 July 20236 August marks the seventy-eighth anniversary of the first atomic bomb detonated over Hiroshima.
+Three days later the United States detonated a second bomb over Nagasaki leading a total of between 129,000 and 266,000 deaths, mostly civilians.
+Today, the Asser Institute joins the Nuclear Threat Initiative and the Hiroshima Organisation for Global Peace (HOPe) in the #CranesForOurFuture campaign and describes a vision for a nuclear-free future.

 Activists and civil society are a critical part of arms control.
-Thilo Marauhn, Special Chair of Arms Control Law at the Asser Institute, has highlighted the importance of civil society in driving the peace movement in his interview earlier this year.
+Thilo Marauhn, Special Chair of Arms Control Law at the Asser Institute, has highlighted the importance of civil society in driving the peace movement in his interview in 2022.
 He refers to the importance of Bertha von Suttner in the late 19th century in laying the ground work for an international order based on law rather than war and the role of civil society in banning landmines through the Ottawa Convention of 1997.
-The ongoing Tenth Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT Review Conference) will provide a crucial moment to build new consensus on arms control processes for the future.
+The Tenth Review Conference of the Non-Proliferation of Nuclear Weapons Treaty (NPT) provided a crucial moment to build a new consensus last year.
+However, as Russia refused to accept the final version of the consensus document, there has yet to be an agreement on the path forward to disarmament within the framework of the NPT.
+The Preparatory Committee for the 2026 Review Conference is set to convene its first session in Vienna this year from July 31 to August 11, 2023.

 The importance of civil society to nuclear non-proliferation